Bobbye's Writing Samples

 by Bobbye Hudspeth

-Fast food joints, unite!
+Soft drink sellers of the world, unite!
 Come up with a universal cup size.
 Let us know when we order a small we will get x-ounces and won't get a bucket unless we ask you to super size it.

-And please, if you're still listening, once and for all let me make it clear, One Size Does NOT Fit All.
+While on the subject, once and for all let me make it clear, One Size Does NOT Fit All.
 It may fit some, it may fit most, but I have tried on many items of clothing with the clever OSFA instead of SML and they in fact did not fit me.
 And I am one of "all."
 (If you prick me do I not bleed, etc. etc.?)
 I'm also not the biggest woman in the world I am pretty sure.
 I see pictures of women much larger than me on the front page of the Inquirer giving birth without knowing they were pregnant or having to be cut out of their homes when they have a heart attack and EMTs can't get them through a door.
 My wedding dress was a size 11.
 If I weighed now what I weighed then, taking into account the shifting of body parts thanks to Newton's law, I would be in today's size 16 at least.
 (Not that I've gained that much weight since high school.
 Don't be jealous, but I can still wear the same earrings I wore back then.)

 Size comes into play when you're talking about cars too.
 Have you ever noticed that the tiniest little soccer moms drive the biggest SUVs and vans?
 And you see big tall lanky men unfold themselves out of the economy minis and racy convertibles?